x97mdr/pickles/CONTRIBUTING.md

 ##### Cucumber/Ruby Code

-In order to generate the thest output of the Cucumber features, you need to install the following software:
+In order to generate the test output of the Cucumber features, you need to install the following software:

 - [Ruby](http://rubyinstaller.org/downloads): use the stable 2.2.x version
 - Install Cucumber by opening an admin-enabled command line window in the directory where you cloned this repository, and running these gem commands: